Abbey256/TrendyTrove/design_guidelines.md

 - No navigation arrows on hero slideshow for cleaner mobile view
 - Responsive text sizing (smaller on mobile, larger on desktop)

-This design creates a premium, accessible shopping experience that positions The Light Bearer as a sophisticated fashion destination.
+This design creates a premium, accessible shopping experience that positions TheLightBrand as a sophisticated jewellery and accessories destination.